umguec/Decoding-brain-representations/README.md

 ## Task

-- Reconstruct the stimuli from responses in the test set.
+- Reconstruct the stimuli from the responses in the test set.
-- Visualize the reconstructions (tip: you can use reshape and imshow/imagesc functions).
+- Visualize some of the reconstructions.
+Tip: You can use reshape function, and imshow or imagesc functions.
 - Compare the reconstructions with the earlier reconstructions.

 (The solution of the task is provided in *task_4.m*.
 However, it is recommended that you try to solve the task by youself before referring to the solution.)